zumasys/docs/site/rover/release-notes/web-1-0-15/README.md

 ## Features

 - **Customers**
-  - Customer module UI updated to match designs
+  - Updated the user interface to deliver a brand new look.
+Check it out!

 - **Sales Quotes**
-  - Added delete button for parts
+  - You can now delete `Parts` from a quote
-  - Edit part description
+  - You can now edit the description of `Parts`

 - **Sales Orders**
-  - Add Rep column to datatable
+  - The datatable now contains the `Rep` field

 - **Scan**
-  - Inventory Order program
+  - You can now perform an inventory transfer into a sales order.
+Contact us for more details!

 - **General**
-  - Update title UI in navigation bar
+  - Updated the page title font in the navigation bar

 ## Bug Fixes

 - **Customers**
-  - Contact log default new log to current user
+  - Updated new contact log form to set the user by default
-  - Customer search navigates to search results
+  - Searching for customers now navigates to the search results automatically

-- **Tickets & Time**
-  - Fixed billing time on new ticket

 - **Attachments**
-  - Refresh after adding/removing
+  - Adding or removing attachments now refreshes the list of attachments

 - **Sales Quotes**
-  - Assign line item field on quote creation
+  - Line items are now properly set on quote creation
+    - This also fixes issues with quotes total calculation
-  - Default contact name in customer module
+  - Contact name now defaults to first contact when creating a quote in the customer module

 - **Sales Opportunities**
-  - Saving when adding Quote ID
-  - Saving when adding Order ID
+  - Fixed issue when saving sales quote and orders after entering

 <PageFooter />